 - it receives payment for its own benefit, including the right to self-determine the use of the payment, and bears the economic risk related to the loss of the payment in full or in part;

 - it is not an intermediary, representative, or other entity that is legally or factually required to transfer the full (or a partial) payment to another entity; and

 - it conducts a real business activity in its country of residence, if the payments are received in connection with a business activity.

 The relevant provisions state that the beneficial owner will be considered to conduct a real business activity if, in particular:

 - the registration of a foreign controlled corporation (FCC) is related to the existence of an enterprise that actually performs activities constituting business activity, including maintaining an office, qualified personnel, and appropriate equipment used in the business activity;

 - an FCC does not form a structure apart from economic reasons; or

 - there is a reasonable relation between the scope of activities of the FCC and an office, personnel, and equipment; the agreements concluded by the FCC are in accordance with the economic reality, have a business justification, and do not, in an obvious manner, contradict the general business interests of an FCC; or the FCC fulfills its basic business functions by itself, using its own resources, including the management personnel present on site.

 There is also a large set of new reporting obligations for the Polish payee regarding payments made to foreign beneficiaries.

-Janusz Fiszer, partner in GESSEL Attorneys at Law, School of Management at the University of Warsaw.
+Janusz Fiszer, partner, GESSEL Attorneys at Law, Warsaw, and associate professor, School of Management at the University of Warsaw.